Online Gambling and

 This was different than what was happening in the US where the Wire Wager Act appeared to ban sports betting but not online casino betting.
 The discomfort with sports betting in the US was attributed to point shaving scandals that have occurred in amateur sports.

-In his article, McCory reported that "in congressional testimony last summer, William Saum, the NCAA's director of agent, gambling and amateurism activities, warned that online betting could lead to a resurgence of the point-shaving scandals that tarnished basketball programs at Northwestern University and Arizona State University during the 1990s.
+In his article, McCory reported that "in congressional testimony, William Saum, the NCAA's director of agent, gambling and amateurism activities, warned that online betting could lead to a resurgence of the point-shaving scandals that tarnished basketball programs at Northwestern University and Arizona State University during the 1990s.

 Point shaving scandals have been going on in amateur sports since as far back as 1947.
 CNN reported in March 1998 that thirty-two players at seven schools were implicated in a plot to fix 86 games between 1947-50.
 Included in the scandal were players from City College of New York and Kentucky (big names involved: Ralph Beard, Alex Groza and Sherman White).
 Other point shaving investigations went on between 1959-61, 1978-79, 1984-85, 1989, 1992, 1994, 1995, 1996 and 1997.